damanbaird/EMTdubLZ/README.md

 frame-corner-v2-fr_lr.stl
 everything else should need only one.

-Pipe cuts are as follows:
+EMT pipe cuts are as follows:

 X: 3x 313mm